pallavagarwal07/pallavagarwal07.github.io/_posts/2016-08-23-Preparing-for-Google-summer-of-code.md

 across a project LFS (linux from scratch) in which all packages are manually compiled, starting from the compiler itself.
 Fascinating :P So I tried it.
 I didn’t have open source or git or gsoc in mind.
-I did it because it was fun, and i like learning something new.
+I did it because it was fun, and I like learning something new.
 And compiling so many packages, I also developed a respect for our dear package managers (apt-get, pacman, portage).
 Anyway, when I saw a github project facebook/pathpicker, with a community request for packaging scripts, I was intrigued.
-I had already done so much compiling and played with package managers so much, it seemed easy to do write scripts to make a debian package.
+I had already done so much compiling and played with package managers so much, it seemed easy to write scripts to make a debian package.
 So I did.
 And the developers were pleased with the work.
 Don’t get me wrong - the work was trivial - but the fact that developers were nice enough to show their appreciation gave me a morale boost.